mstacm/executive-wiki/roles/treasurer.rst

 Budget Management
 -----------------
 The Treasurer is responsible for budgeting and trying to create an accurate budget.
 ACM is kind of all of the place a lot of times so don't expect to make a hard budget.
 But try to project the spendings for the year/semester.
 All the documents that have already been done are in the Google Drive.

 Annual Student Chapter Report
 -----------------------------
 The annual report is fairly self-explanatory.
 If you already have an ongoing maintained budget document, you are already half way there.
 The report will ask for event ACM is holding, events ACM will be holding in the future, number of members, budget, the current amount of money our chapter has, and a few similar things like that.
 The report is usually due sometime in the summer, but it is highly recommended you get it done with as soon as possible.
 When it is time to write a report, maybe ACM Global will send out an email, maybe not.
 I recommend checking the ACM Global account once in a while and look for the "submit report" button.

-Stripe and Square
+Stripe, Square, and Venmo
 -----------------
-Stripe and Square are our main mediums for electronic payments.
+Stripe, Square, and Venmo are our main mediums for electronic payments.

 + We prefer to use Stripe since we get a non-profit discount on transaction fees
 + As of January 27th, 2019, Stripe takes out 3.5% for American Express transactions and 2.2% \+ \$0.30 for everything else